 College admissions offices, understanding all these trends, are continuing to use the AMC as a distinguishing characteristic among otherwise hard-to-distinguish strong students.

 I expect that the AMC will continue to increase in prominence in the coming years.

-Students who prepare for the ACT or SAT tend prepare by filling knowledge gaps, which is all to the good.
-For most students, this remains the main focus throughout their preparation.
+Students who prepare for the ACT or SAT tend to prepare by filling knowledge gaps, which is all to the good.
+For most students, this remains the focus throughout their preparation.